gbmor/clinte/README.md

 ## Notes

-The file where the posts are stored must be writeable by all users on the system.
+The file where the posts are stored, `/usr/local/clinte/clinte.json`, must be writeable by all users on the system.
 Keep this in mind.